 Age Child Support Ends

-Generally, in Georgia child support payments stop when the minor child/children for whom support is being provided turn 18 years of age.
-However, Georgia law allows for child support payments to endure past a child's 18th birthday or end at different time under certain circumstances.
-According to Georgia law, court ordered child support may end when one of the following circumstances listed below occurs.
+In Georgia, child support payments generally stop when the minor child for whom support is being provided turns 18 years of age.
+However, Georgia law permits for child support payments to terminate when a child turns 18 or graduates from secondary school, whichever occurs later.
+Child support shall not be required after the child reaches the age of 20, even if they have not completed high school.
+According to Georgia law, court ordered child support may end when one of the below circumstances occurs.

 Child Support Ends Upon:

 Legal Custody Change